 Key Inclusion Criteria

-- Hormone-receptor-positive, HER2-negative breast cancer that has relapsed or progressed following endocrine therapy
+- Hormone-receptor-positive (HR+), HER2-negative breast cancer that has relapsed or progressed following endocrine therapy

 - Received prior treatment with at least two chemotherapy regimens, of which one, but no more than two, were in the metastatic setting

-- Measurable disease as defined by Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1
+- Presence of measurable disease as defined by Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1

-- Recovered from the acute effects of therapy (until the toxicity resolves to either baseline or at least grade 1) except for residual alopecia or peripheral neuropathy
+- Discontinued previous therapies for cancer (including aromatase inhibitors, antiestrogens, chemotherapy, radiotherapy, and immunotherapy) for at least 21 days for myelosuppressive agents or 14 days for nonmyelosuppressive agents prior to receiving study drug, and recovered from the acute effects of therapy (until the toxicity resolves to either baseline or at least grade 1) except for residual alopecia or peripheral neuropathy

 - Adequate organ function